Follow @MidCoastTrolley on Twitter for the latest project news and

 The Mid-Coast Corridor Transit Project

-half-cent sales tax) and the Federal Transit Administration (FTA) New Starts program.
+half-cent sales tax for transportation.
+The agency is seeking the other half of the funding from the Federal Transit Administration (FTA) New Starts Program.

-The Trolley extension route – known as the Locally Preferred Alternative (LPA) - begins just north of the Old Town Transit Center and travels in existing railroad right-of-way and alongside I-5 to Gilman Drive.
-It crosses to the west side of I-5 just south of Nobel Drive and continues on to serve the UCSD campus.
-It then crosses back to the east side of I-5 near Voigt Drive to serve the UCSD east campus medical centers on the east side of I-5, transitions into the median of Genesee Avenue, and continues down Genesee Avenue to the Westfield UTC transit center. (view map
+The Trolley extension route begins just north of the Old Town Transit Center and travels in existing railroad right-of-way and alongside I-5 to Gilman Drive.
+It crosses to the west side of I-5 just south of Nobel Drive and continues on to serve the heart of the UCSD campus.
+It then crosses back to the east side of I-5 near Voigt Drive to serve the UCSD east campus medical centers, transitions into the median of Genesee Avenue, and continues down Genesee Avenue to the Westfield UTC transit center.
+(View map

 View a "flyover" of the Mid-Coast Trolley route.

 The project will connect corridor residents with other Trolley lines serving Mission Valley, East County, and South County.
 As an extension of the existing Blue Line, it will offer a one-seat (no transfer) ride from the international border and communities south of Downtown San Diego all the way to University City.
 This new service will enhance direct public access to other regional activity centers and improve travel options to employment, education, medical, and retail centers for corridor residents, commuters, and visitors.